ims-systems-00/ims-kb/docs/General Information/new_user.md

 ### Unsuccessful Login

-If you do not enter your Email or Password correctly, then you will see a notice similar to the below.
+If you do not enter your organisation, email or password correctly, then you will see a notice similar to the below.

 <img src="/img/DocImg/General Information/New_User/Log_In_Failure.png" alt="Log In Failure" class="center"/>